 Change of Use Permit |

 Different building uses have different code requirements.
 If you want to change the way you use all or part of your building you may need a change of use permit.
 The proposed change of use may have to be reviewed to ensure that the existing building can support the proposed change.
-Even if no construction or additions to the building are planned, updating one or more of the following features may require a change of use permit:
+Even if no construction or additions to the building are proposed, updating one or more of the following features may require a change of use permit:

 It is recommended that the applicant check with the Planning Division to ensure that the proposed change in use complies with the City of Port Colborne Zoning By-law.
-Permit applicationThe applicant must obtain a designer licensed in the Province of Ontario to review the existing building and prepare the plans (i.e. Architect, Engineer or Qualified Designer).
-Two (2) copies of the following information is required to submit for a change of use permit:
+Permit RequirementsThe permit requirements depend on the scope of your project.
+Although there may be approvals and other information required, below are some key items to include in an application for a change of use permit:

 |